-- manufacturing of production equipment, buildings and other capital goods,
+- Manufacturing of production equipment, buildings, and other capital goods.

-- business travel of personnel,
+- Business travel of personnel.

-- travel to and from work by personnel, and
+- Travel to and from work by personnel.

-- research and development activities.
+- Research and development activities.

+- Maintenance (e.g. of the machines)

 4.3.1.3.
 Downstream processes

 The following unit processes are part of the product system and shall be classified as downstream processes: